Amrindra/Amrindra/README.md

 # 👋 Hi, I’m Amrindra
-- 3+ years of experience as a Web/Application Developer and coding with analytical programming using JavaScript, HTML, CSS, and Python.
+- A dedicated Web Developer who thoroughly enjoys coding with a focus on analytical programming.
+My expertise lies in JavaScript, HTML, CSS, and React.js.
 - Proficient in HTML, CSS, JavaScript, and React, with a passion for creating intuitive and visually appealing user experiences.
 - Great knowledge of all phases of SDLC, including design,